a-schild/jave2/README.md

 For bug reports use the github site https://github.com/a-schild/jave2/issues

 ## Changelog
+- **2.5.1-SNAPSHOT**
+   - Prepare for next dev cycle
+   - Renamed native folder where the executables are to nativebin too, to prevent Java 9+ problems
 - **2.5.0**
    - Prepare for next dev cycle
    - Renamed build artifacts with native in the name to nativebin to avoid module conflicts in Java 9+